-Capability 16: Asset inventory and condition assessments Automated maturity levels based on Maturity Rubric d on Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 3 There is no service territory-wide inventory of electric lines and equipment including their state of wear or disrepair There is planned to be an accurate inventory of equipment that may contribute to wildfire risk, including age, state of wear, and expected lifecycle 2 b.
-Condition assessment is updated annually c.
-A system and approach are in place to reliably detect b.
-Condition assessment is planned to be updated annuallyc.
-Sensorized, continuous monitoring equipment is planned 1 incipient malfunctions likely to cause ignition in HFTD areas to be in place to determine the state of equipment and reliably detect incipient malfunctions likely to cause 0 d.
-Inventory is kept with span-level granularity ignition d.
-Inventory is planned to be kept with span-level granularity Criteria missing to reach a maturity level of 1 or more: Inventory database is updated within 90 days of equipment inventory or conditions being collected Inventory includes age, state of wear, and expected lifecycle Inventory database is updated within 90 days of equipment inventory or conditions being collected
+Capability 16: Asset inventory and condition assessments Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 There is no service territory-wide inventory of electric lines and equipment including their state of ware or disrepair There is planned to be an accurate inventory of equipment that may contribute to wildfire risk, including age, state of wear, and expected lifecycle, 3 b.
+Condition assessment is never updated c.
+No system or approach is in place to detect or respond including age, state of wear, and expected flecycle, including records of all inspections and repairs and up-to-date work plans on expected future repairs and replacements b.
+Condition assessment is planned to be updated annually 2 to malfunctions likely to cause ignition in HFTD areas d.
+Inventory is kept at the span level 1 c.
+A system and approach are planned to be in place to reliably detect incipient malfunctions likely to cause ignition in HFTD areas 0 d.
+Inventory is planned to be kept with asset level granularity Criteria missing to reach a maturity level of 1 or more: Criteria missing to reach a maturity level of 1 or more: Inventory database is updated within 90 days of equipment inventory or conditions being collected Inventory database is updated within 90 days of equipment inventory or conditions being collected Inventory includes equipment that may contribute to wildfire risk Inventory includes equipment age, state of wear, and expected lifecycle